 Hamdi Malik is an Associate Fellow with the Washington Institute, specializing in Shia militias.
 Hamdi is the coauthor of the Institute's 2020 study "Honored, Not Contained: The Future of Iraq’s Popular Mobilization Forces."

-First among equals: Kataib Hezbollah
+First Among Equals: Kataib Hezbollah

-One day after Tansiqiya’s statement, Mohammed Mohi, spokesman for Kataib Hezbollah (KH) seemed to signal KH leadership of the Tansiqiya by making the first statement in support of the truce.
-He told reuters: “The factions have presented a conditional ceasefire...It includes all factions of the (anti-U.S.) resistance, including those who have been targeting U.S. forces.”
+One day after Tansiqiya’s statement, Muhammad Mohi, spokesman for Kataib Hezbollah (KH), seemed to signal that KH had assumed leadership over the Tansiqiya by making the first statement in support of the truce.
+He told Reuters: “The factions have presented a conditional ceasefire...It includes all factions of the (anti-U.S.) resistance, including those who have been targeting U.S. forces.”

-Mohi made follow-on statements that seemed to speak for the Tansiqiya on November 6, 2020 and November 8, 2020, identifying the KH and the Tansiqiya in the latter interview by stating: “ as we said earlier, there are conditions set in order for the truce to be respected…”.
-In another interview with the Irannian Al-Alam TV, published on November 24, 2020, Mohi again identified KH as a member of the Tansiqiya, stating “We still stick to our principles, and that is why we gave them this conditional period and this conditional opportunity…”.
-Mohi also told the BBC Persian “there is no deadline and we will give time for a full US pullout”, once more admitting that his group is one of the militias which decided to halt attacking U.S troops and interests.
+Mohi made follow-on statements that seemed to speak for the Tansiqiya on November 6 and November 8, 2020, identifying KH and the Tansiqiya in the latter interview by stating: “As we said earlier, there are conditions set in order for the truce to be respected.”
+In another interview with Iran's al-Alam TV, published on November 24, 2020, Mohi again identified KH as a member of the Tansiqiya, stating, “We still stick to our principles, and that is why we gave them this conditional period and this conditional opportunity.”
+Mohi also told BBC Persian that “there is no deadline and we will give time for a full U.S. pullout,” once more admitting that his group is one of the militias that decided to halt attacks on U.S troops and interests.

-Next up: Asa'ib Ahl al-Haq
+Next Up: Asaib Ahl al-Haq

-Qais al-Khazali, the leader of AAH appeared on al-Iraqiya TV broadcast on November 19, 2020 and talked about attacks against U.S. troops.
+Qais al-Khazali, the leader of AAH, appeared on al-Iraqiya TV on November 19, 2020, and talked about attacks against U.S. troops.
 “We realized that the operations started to come to fruition.
-The American side started getting hurt and couldn’t bear this situation, therefore began a psychological pressure, that the embassy would be relocated and that’s going to be harmful for Iraq…”.
-He then went on to say that the truce was over: “...the conditions were not met, and the truce has ended”.
-A clear admission that he is one of the leaders who decides on truce or war.
+The American side started getting hurt and couldn’t bear this situation, therefore began a psychological pressure, that the embassy would be relocated and that’s going to be harmful for Iraq.”
+He went on to say that the truce was over—“The conditions were not met, and the truce has ended”—a clear admission that he is one of the leaders who decides on truce or war.

-Sensitivity over HaN’s status and Khazali’s role
+Sensitivity over HaN’s Status and Khazali’s Role